dbt-labs/docs.getdbt.com/website/docs/terms/table.md

 Tables do use storage in your data warehouse.
 The data can be queried directly because you are directly pulling from the raw data itself.
 If a particular table was created by underlying data, the table will not be automatically updated.

-This table definition applies to most data warehouses, however there are different flavors of tables for different warehouses.
+This table definition applies to most data warehouses, however, there are different flavors of tables for different warehouses.
 For example, Snowflake has transient and temporary tables that support different features.

 ## Why are tables useful?